kinluek/logserver/README.md

 ## Setup

-once docker is installed, just run the make command:
+once docker is installed, make sure it is actually running, then just run the make command:

-`make run`
+`make run` (in the root of the logserver project)

 This will spin up four containers, one for the Go server, logstash, elastic search and kibana.